 It says that the UK would stand ready to engage constructively to meet our commitments and act in the best interests of the people of Northern Ireland, recognising the very significant challenges that the lack of a UK-EU legal agreement would pose in this unique and highly sensitive context.

-The Irish government has indicated they it would need to discuss arrangements in the event of no deal with the European Commission and EU member states.
+The Irish government has indicated that they would need to discuss arrangements in the event of no deal with the European Commission and EU member states.
 It recommends that, if you trade across the land border, you should consider whether you will need advice from the Irish government about preparations you need to make.

 We are aware that not everyone will share HMRC’s expectation that the UK government will negotiate a successful deal with the EU.
 HMRC acknowledges that it does not have all the answers and indicates that further information will be provided in due course.